ClearBlade/cb-dev-kit/README.md

 ```
 cb-dev-kit init
 ```
+#### Includes
+* Src directory
+  * Where all "created" assets will be stored so code can be written and then transpiled in es6, jsx, and/or typescript
+  * Includes **global.d.ts** => TS definition file for adding types to Node's global interface for libraries used in Code Services and Libraries
+  * Includes **setupTests.ts** => boilerplate for mocking out library calls made in Code Services and Libraries

+* package.json
+  * Includes start, build, and test scripts
+  * Includes all packages necessary for typescript, es6, transpilation, React, and webpack compilation that will be stored node_modules directory
+  * Includes babel transpilation configurations and jest testing configurations (See [Testing](#Running-Tests) section for more details)

 ### generate
 (Recommended) Launches generator to walk through setting up an asset in src directory to be accessed by webpack for transpilation, testing, or [ClearBlade Hot Reload](https://github.com/ClearBlade/clearblade-hot-reload), providing available asset names and types that are available.